metal3-io/project-infra/jenkins/README.md

-**Note:** Please remember to manually create a corresponding branch in cherry-pick bot's forked repositories (CAPM3, IPAM) in case a new release branch (i.e. release-1.5) is created upstream.
+**Note:** Please remember to manually create a corresponding branch in cherry-pick bot's forked repositories (CAPM3, IPAM) in case a new release branch (e.g. release-1.5) is created upstream.
 That is because when the bot is used to backport the patches to the new release branch, it has to track the new upstream branch to be able to open a PR against it in the future.